Configuring Backup Proxies

 - You must add Cisco HyperFlex to the backup infrastructure to allow Veeam Backup & Replication to create HyperFlex snapshots.

 - You must configure the backup proxies to work in the Virtual appliance or Network transport mode.
-For more information, see Virtual Appliance (HotAdd) and Network Mode sections in the Veeam Backup & Replication User Guide
+For more information, see the Virtual Appliance (HotAdd) and Network Mode sections in the Veeam Backup & Replication User Guide

-- If you plan to use the Virtual appliance mode, it is recommended that you enable an optimization for NFS datastores in Veeam Backup & Replication to avoid VM stuns as described in このVMwareナレッジベースの記事.
+- If you plan to use the Virtual appliance mode, it is recommended that you enable an optimization for NFS datastores in Veeam Backup & Replication to avoid VM stuns as described in this VMware KB article.
 To do this:

 - Create a backup proxy on every host in the VMware vSphere cluster where VMs that you plan to back up or replicate reside.

-- On the machine where the Veeam Backup & Replication console is installed, open Registry Editor.
+- On the machine where the Veeam Backup & Replication server is installed, open Registry Editor.

 - Navigate to the key: HKLM\Software\Veeam\Veeam Backup and Replication\.

-- Create a new DWORD with name EnableSameHostHotaddMode, and set its value to 2.
+- Create a new DWORD with the name EnableSameHostHotaddMode, and set its value to 2.